-The course is intended for embedded software and hardware engineers involved with embedded software design, system architects, project leaders (education: BSc / MSc) working in research, development and/or engineering.
+The course is intended for IoT developers, embedded software and hardware engineers involved in embedded software design, system architects, project leaders (education: BSc / MSc) working in research, development and/or engineering.
 Prior knowledge: working experience with a PC with Windows, ability to read and modify simple C programs.

 - How much energy do my peripherals consume?

 Methods: Lectures, demonstrations, hands-on sessions.
-The hands-on sessions take place in groups of two persons possibly composed of a more junior and senior participant.
+The hands-on sessions take place in groups of two persons where possible teaming up a more junior with a more senior participant.
 Course material: course book.